-The Authority's management of funds under its control is governed by the Act and the Authority's Investment and Cash Management Policy, as amended from time to time.
+The Authority's management of funds under its control is governed by the Act and the Authority's Financial Management Policy, as amended from time to time.
 The Act permits the Authority to invest its funds in any investments as may be lawful for fiduciaries in the State of Illinois, for Illinois or nationally chartered banks and savings banks and fiduciaries subject to the Employment Retirement Income Security Act of 1974.

-The Authority's Investment and Cash Management Policy (the "Investment Policy"), contains the following stated objectives:
+The Authority's Financial Management Policy (the "Policy"), contains the following stated objectives:

 - Safety of principal.
+Preservation and safety of principal is the foremost objective of the Authority's investments.
 Each investment transaction shall seek to ensure that capital losses within the investment portfolio are avoided, whether they be from securities defaults or erosion of market value. - Liquidity.
-The investment portfolio shall remain sufficiently flexible to enable the Authority to meet all operating requirements that may be reasonably anticipated in any fund. - Maximum rate of return.
+The investment portfolio shall remain sufficiently flexible to enable the Authority to meet all operating requirements that may be reasonably anticipated in any fund.
+This is accomplished by structuring the portfolio so that securities mature concurrent with cash needs to meet anticipated demand. - Maximum rate of return.
 The investment portfolio shall be designed with the purpose of regularly exceeding the average return of United States Treasury obligations of comparable maturities.
 The investment program shall seek to augment returns above this threshold, consistent with risk limitations identified herein and prudent investment principles.